The widow of the late Dutch billionaire Tob Cohen and her co-accused have been charged afresh with his murder.

 “The matters should be consolidated because the offences in the two files were committed on similar dates and the victim is the same,” said prosecutor Catherine Mwaniki.

-Cohen was murdered between July 19 and 20, this year.
+The court yesterday heard that the two murdered Cohen between July 19 and 20, this year.

 They pleaded not guilty to the amended charges before High Court Judge Stella Mutuku and were released on a cash bail of Sh2 million each.